How to configure a primary or master authoritative name server

 #dig example.com

-As we can see in the above output, the query has been resolved by the authoritative name server.
-It verifies the authoritative name server is correctly configured and working properly.
+As we can see in the above output, the authoritative name server resolved the query.
+It verifies the authoritative name server is configured correctly and working properly.
+To test and verify the setup from the DNS client, we can use the same commands on RHELClient.